viswanathanand2005/credit-card-fraud-detection/README.md

     jupyter notebook
     ```

-5. Open `test.ipynb` to view and run the analysis.
+5. Open `notebook.ipynb` to view and run the analysis.

 ## 📊 Dataset